-I love anytime there’s an opportunity to go behind the scenes and learn how something is made.
+I love whenever there’s an opportunity to go behind the scenes and learn how something is made.
 Whether it’s watching the creation of a dessert or the making of a movie, there’s often more value in watching how the creative process unfolds than the finished work itself.
 Unscripted interviews are particularly insightful (those are my favourite type of podcast)

 (I should note that I volunteer for FLAP Canada and under their federal permit I’m allowed to collect dead migratory birds and temporarily keep them in storage)